Microbial Bioactives

 3.1 Interpretation of forest and funnel plots

 The forest and funnel plots generated in this study provide complementary insights into both the magnitude of effect sizes and the robustness of the synthesized results across environmental stressors affecting microzooplankton and hypersaline protists.
-The forest plots (Figures 1 and 2) illustrate individual and overall effect sizes for key endpoints such as growth rates, grazing activity, and community composition shifts under ocean warming, acidification, deoxygenation, eutrophication, and hypersaline conditions.
+The forest plots (Figures 2 and 4) illustrate individual and overall effect sizes for key endpoints such as growth rates, grazing activity, and community composition shifts under ocean warming, acidification, deoxygenation, eutrophication, and hypersaline conditions.
 Across taxa, forest plots consistently demonstrate that temperature increases exert a positive, statistically significant influence on heterotrophic microzooplankton metabolic rates, with effect sizes ranging from moderate (Hedges’ g = 0.25) to strong (g = 0.42) depending on experimental design and regional context.
 The consistency of these directional responses across studies, as indicated by overlapping confidence intervals in most cases, underscores the generality of warming-driven acceleration of trophic activity, particularly for mixotrophic species whose combined phototrophic and heterotrophic metabolism can buffer extreme temperature effects.
 Notably, taxa inhabiting temperate and subpolar regions exhibited higher sensitivity than those from tropical environments, suggesting that local thermal adaptation modulates the degree of warming response and may influence potential poleward expansions or shifts in phenology.

-In contrast, the forest plots for ocean acidification (Figure 3) reveal more heterogeneous responses.
+In contrast, the forest plots for ocean acidification (Figure 4) reveal more heterogeneous responses.
 Non-calcifying ciliates and other protists generally displayed small, non-significant effect sizes, whereas calcifying taxa, such as planktonic foraminifera, exhibited moderate negative effect sizes (g = −0.18 to −0.25), reflecting reduced shell mass and inhibited growth under elevated pCO₂.
 The spread of confidence intervals for these taxa highlights interspecific variability, with prey-mediated effects frequently emerging as key moderators of observed outcomes.
 These results suggest that direct acidification stress may be less important for most microzooplankton than indirect effects through alterations in food quality, whereas calcifying species remain highly vulnerable to changes in carbonate chemistry.
 Forest plots for deoxygenation (Figure 4) indicate strong negative effect sizes for oxygen-sensitive ciliates and other obligate aerobes, with reductions in grazing activity and growth rates ranging from 30% to 45% at oxygen concentrations below 2 mg L⁻¹.
 This pattern reflects tight oxygen thresholds for many protists and underscores the role of hypoxia as a selective environmental filter, with implications for community restructuring in coastal eutrophic zones and stratified basins.

 Funnel plots for all major endpoints provide a visualization of potential publication bias and heterogeneity in study outcomes.
-Examination of the funnel plots (Figures 1–4) shows that studies on warming and deoxygenation are relatively symmetrical around the mean effect size, suggesting low likelihood of significant publication bias.
+Examination of the funnel plots (Figure 3 and Figure 5) shows that studies on warming and deoxygenation are relatively symmetrical around the mean effect size, suggesting low likelihood of significant publication bias.
 Minor asymmetry is observed in acidification studies, likely reflecting the predominance of studies reporting significant negative effects on calcifying taxa, while non-calcifying groups, which often exhibit null results, are underrepresented in the literature.
 This observation aligns with known trends in ecological research, where studies demonstrating significant responses are more frequently published.
 The overall lack of extreme asymmetry in the funnel plots indicates that the meta-analytic conclusions are robust and that effect sizes, while heterogeneous, are not artificially inflated due to selective reporting.

-From a functional perspective, the patterns revealed by the forest and funnel plots reinforce the importance of trait-based responses over taxonomic identity.
-For warming, positive effect sizes were largely explained by physiological traits such as metabolic plasticity, mixotrophic capacity, and thermal tolerance, whereas for acidification, negative responses were confined to taxa with calcification-dependent traits.
+physiological traits such as metabolic plasticity, mixotrophic capacity, and thermal tolerance, whereas for acidification, negative responses were confined to taxa with calcification-dependent traits.
 Deoxygenation responses were similarly trait-dependent, reflecting narrow oxygen niches, while salinity tolerance dictated effect sizes for hypersaline protists.
 Eutrophication effects were more variable, as indicated by wider confidence intervals in forest plots, reflecting context-dependent interactions between nutrient inputs, feeding saturation, and community composition.
 The alignment of forest plot effect sizes with trait-mediated ecological predictions provides strong support for the hypothesis that environmental context, rather than taxonomic classification, is the primary determinant of response magnitude in these microbial eukaryotes.

 Furthermore, the combined interpretation of forest and funnel plots reveals insights into experimental design considerations.
 Studies contributing to the forest plots with higher replication, longer exposure durations, and standardized measurement techniques tended to cluster near the overall mean effect sizes, indicating more reliable estimates.
 Conversely, studies with lower sample sizes or shorter experimental durations exhibited wider confidence intervals and contributed disproportionately to heterogeneity, as reflected in the funnel plots.
 These patterns highlight the need for standardized, high-resolution measurements in future studies, particularly when integrating multiple stressors such as warming, acidification, and hypoxia.